Quantum gravity and gravitational-wave astronomy: Stochastic GW background

-Other models of, or related to, quantum gravity manage to generate a blue-tilted tensor spectrum and a detectable stochastic GW background: new ekpyrotic scenario, Brandenberger--Ho non-commutative inflation and multi-fractional spacetimes.
-We will discuss them separately, contrary to the model-independent approach we will follow for the luminosity distance.
+Other models of, or related to, quantum gravity manage to generate a blue-tilted tensor spectrum and a detectable stochastic GW background: pre-big-bang cosmology, string-gas cosmology, new ekpyrotic scenario, Brandenberger--Ho non-commutative inflation and multi-fractional spacetimes.
+Except pre-big-bang cosmology, which will be mentioned only in the conclusions, we shall discuss them separately, while we will follow a model-independent approach for the luminosity distance.